 Preparation for this career is much like that for child clinical psychologist.
 In general, requirements for admission are somewhat less stringent for these programs but a good record is still a basic requirement.
 In addition to the non-Psychology electives listed above, you should consult with the School of Education for possible courses there that would be relevant.

 Applied Developmental Psychology is a relatively new field emerging out of Developmental Psychology.
-Developmental Psychologists study human development across the life-span, from conception to aging and death.
+Developmental Psychologists study human development across the life span, from conception to aging and death.
 They are interested in the description, measurement, and explanation of age-related changes in behavior; stages of emotional development; universal traits and individual differences; and abnormal changes in development.
-Applied Developmentalists, as the name suggests, apply developmental knowledge knowledge in human service and health care settings.
+Applied Developmentalists, as the name suggests, apply developmental knowledge in human service and health care settings.
 They consult with day care, Head Start, and nursery school settings, work in behavioral medicine in hospitals, and serve as adjunct service providers for pediatricians.
-Despite the applied focus, Applied Developmental programs are more research oriented than clinical psychology programs tend to be, particulary on admissions.
+Despite the applied focus, Applied Developmental programs are more research oriented than clinical psychology programs tend to be, particularly on admissions.
 Preparation for a career in Applied Developmental Psychology is the same as for the two doctoral careers above except that the emphasis on obtaining research experience is greater and the need to get actual "clinical" experience is less.